lukeed/polka/readme.md

 The main Polka [`ClientRequest`](https://nodejs.org/dist/latest-v9.x/docs/api/http.html#http_class_http_clientrequest) handler.
 It receives all requests and tries to match the incoming URL against known routes.

 If the `req.url` is not matched, a `(501) Not Implemented` response is returned.
-Otherwise, all middleware will be called & then, finally, the route handler (user-defined) will be executed --- assuming that a middleware hasn't already returned a response or thrown an error!
+Otherwise, all middleware will be called.
+At the end of the loop, the (user-defined) route handler will be executed &mdash; assuming that a middleware hasn't already returned a response or thrown an error!

 #### req
 Type: `ClientRequest`